Table of Contents

 Feeding Frequency

-- 6 months and above: 2 meals per day
+• 6 months and above: two meals per day

 Labrador Retriever Diet